CounterpartyXCP/indexd-server/README.md

 You can specify a custom configuration file by setting the `CONFIG_FILE` environment variable to your environment config path.

 ## Run the server
-The reccomended way to run the server is with [forever](https://www.npmjs.com/package/forever).
+The recommended way to run the server is with [forever](https://www.npmjs.com/package/forever).

 ```shell
 npm -g install forever